scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

 of Cloudknot directly against the performance of several alternative systems for distributed computing that were studied in our previous
 work: Spark :cite:`Zaharia2010-rp`, Myria :cite:`Halperin2014-vu` and
-Dask :cite:`Rocklin2015-ra`
+Dask.

-In Cloudknot, we used the reference implementation from this previous study written in Python, and using methods implemented in Python and Cython in Dipy :cite:`Garyfallidis2014`.
+In Cloudknot, we used the reference implementation from this previous study written in Python and using methods from Dipy :cite:`Garyfallidis2014`, which are implemented in Python and Cython.
 In contrast to the other systems, essentially no changes had to be made to the reference implementation when using Cloudknot, except to download data from S3 into the individual instances.
 Parallelization was implemented only at the level of individual subjects, and a naive serial approach was taken at the level of each individual.

 We found that with a small number of subjects this reference implementation is significantly slower with Cloudknot compared with the